MarkJohnstoneGitHub/VBA-IDictionary/README.md

  - encodingMethod : Specifies which encoding text method to use on case sensitive string keys i.e. Unicode or ASCII.
 This parameter provides performance improvement for ASCII compatibile string keys.
 The default value is TextEncodingMethod.temUnicode

-   Dim myDictionary As IDictionary 'or could use As DictionaryKeyValuePair
+   Dim myDictionary As IScriptingDictionary 'or could use As DictionaryKeyValuePair

   Set myDictionary = DictionaryKeyValuePair.Create(VBA.vbTextCompare, TextEncodingMethod.temAscii)